 Why Internships Matter

-Internships help you bridge the gap from being a student to landing a full-time job after you graduate.
+Internships help bridge the gap from being a student to landing a full-time job after you graduate.
 You gain practical experience to supplement your education and help you figure out what kinds of work you might like to do.
-And increasingly, employers are looking to their internship pools first when hiring their full-time, entry-level candidates.
-Don't be counted out before you've even begun – get at least one internship under your belt so that you can be a competitive candidate!
+And increasingly, employers are looking to their internship pools when hiring their entry-level candidates.
+Don't be counted out before you've even begun – get at least one internship under your belt to be a competitive candidate!

 Where to Look

 If you've done some exploring already, you'll have ideas about industries and occupations you want to try out.
-Below are some ideas for how to start your search for those internship opportunities.
-Also check out more information on how to land an internship early (spoiler alert: networking is huge).
+Below are some ideas for how to start your search.
+Check out more information on how to land an internship early (spoiler alert: networking is huge).

 - Use your network and reach out to people to make connections.
 You can talk to friends, family, faculty, and alumni to start.
-It helps to have an "elevator pitch" you can present that's specific about what you're looking for, as this will help your contacts better understand how they might be able to help you – more on writing your pitch.
+It helps to have a "pitch" you can present that's specific about what you're looking for to help your contacts better understand how they can help.

-- Make a list of organizations that you might want to intern at.
-Look them up online – do they have established internship programs or any openings?
+- Make a list of organizations that interest you.
+Do some research online – do they have established internship programs or openings?
 What are the deadlines?
 Do any CC alumni work there that you could contact?
-If they do not have any current internship postings, are you willing to reach out to the organization and ask?
-Think about starting a spreadsheet to keep track of application and deadline information for each organization.
+If they do not have any current internship postings, are you willing to reach out and ask?
+Start a spreadsheet to keep track of your research, applications, and deadline.

-- Check out online resources such as internship boards, databases, LinkedIn, and consortiums to find internship opportunities.
+- Check out online resources, databases, LinkedIn, and consortiums to find internship opportunities.

 Preparing Your Applications

-Make sure to give yourself plenty of time to prepare the necessary application materials well in advance of deadlines (this is where that deadlines spreadsheet will come in handy).
+Give yourself plenty of time to prepare your materials well in advance of deadlines.
 To get started with your resume, cover letters, and references, check out more information on applying.
-Once your application is submitted, you should begin to think about how to develop your interview skills.
+Once your application is submitted, focus on how to develop your interview skills.

 The Career Center offers individual appointments if you need additional support throughout your internship search process.
 Call us at 719.389.6893 or email us to schedule your appointment.